 When you turn Kiosk mode on, you will get access to:

 - A survey link that can be used on the designated Kiosk computers/devices for employees to enter codes and complete the survey

-- A field to enter pre-configured demographics that will be added into the Kiosk code export file along with participant names and Kiosk codes.
+- A field to enter pre-configured demographics that will be added into the Kiosk code export file along with participant names and Kiosk codes (Engagement only).
 This will let you easily collect codes from the exported file for distribution to employees; for example, employees without email addresses who work in a specific location.